electric-sql/electric/examples/web-pglite/README.md

   </picture>
 </a>

-# ElectricSQL - Web example
+# ElectricSQL - PGlite example

-This is an example web application using ElectricSQL in the browser with [wa-sqlite](https://github.com/rhashimoto/wa-sqlite).
+This is an example web application using ElectricSQL in the browser with [PGlite](https://github.com/electric-sql/pglite) a WASM build of Postgres.

 ## Instructions